 One of the reasons for the lack of recognition of the Huron-Wendat in Ontario generally is that they moved from the Toronto region in the face of attacks by the Haudenosaunee in the early seventeenth century.
 They first moved to Wendake or Huronia, an area between Lake Simcoe and Georgian Bay, only to relocate again to settle in Oklahoma, Michigan, Kansas and Quebec, and scattered locations in Ontario, especially the Windsor and Toronto areas, where they still live.
 For settlers and even some Indigenous people, the Huron-Wendat’s move from the region is often interpreted as a permanent one, which renders them absent in the region.
 Nothing can be further from the truth.
 The Huron-Wendat still harbour vital and vibrant communities with a deep consciousness of their past.
-A graduate of the York University Department of History, Kathryn Magee Labelle, has written two excellent books, one in collaboration with the Wendat/Wandat Women’s Advisory Council, whose titles speak clearly to these connections, Dispersed but Not Destroyed: A History of the Seventeenth Century Wendat People (2013) and Daughters of Aataentsic: Life Stories from Seven Generations (2021).
+A past post-doctoral fellow at the York University Department of History, Kathryn Magee Labelle, has written two excellent books, one in collaboration with the Wendat/Wandat Women’s Advisory Council, whose titles speak clearly to these connections, Dispersed but Not Destroyed: A History of the Seventeenth Century Wendat People (2013) and Daughters of Aataentsic: Life Stories from Seven Generations (2021).
 Today, the Wendat and Wyandot(te) live in four different nations that go under different names: the Huron-Wendat Nation of Wendake in Québec; the Wyandot of Anderdon Nation in Michigan; the Wyandot Nation of Kansas; and the Wyandotte Nation, in Oklahoma.
 Wendat and Wyandot people are also present in Ontario.
 Collectively, the Wendat number approximately 10,000.
 They are all connected through the Wendat Confederacy.
 Of the four nations, the Huron-Wendat of Quebec are the spokespeople for their heritage in Ontario and leading the efforts to connect and protect the remains and sites of their Ancestors in the Toronto region.

 In popular culture, the absence of the Huron-Wendat can surface in school textbooks where they are portrayed as a vanished people.
 Among archaeologists, the absence of the Huron-Wendat is often explained by the confusion between the terms Iroquois and Iroquoian.
 The term Iroquois refers to the Haudenosaunee or the Six Nations Confederacy whose homeland was in central New York State but a segment of whom settled on the Grand River in connection with the Haldimand Treaty of 1784.
 The term Iroquoian, on the other hand, refers to Iroquoian-speaking Indigenous groups that include the Haudenosaunee, Huron-Wendat, and Cherokee, though these groups are very distinct and the Huron-Wendat and Haudenosaunee have, at times, been enemies.
 The similarity between the two terms has meant that ancient sites that are Huron-Wendat have been identified and labeled as Iroquois or Haudenosaunee, though no such confusion or conflation has occurred with Cherokee sites.
 Perhaps the most famous site is the Huron-Wendat ossuary (burial site) named Taber or Tabor Hill in Scarborough that was discovered in the mid-1950s.
 At the time, it attracted wide attention throughout North America (with a feature in Life Magazine) but it was identified as attached to and then celebrated by the Haudenosaunee from Six Nations.
 The ossuary, though now definitely identified as Huron-Wendat, is still labeled Iroquois on a sign and plaque posted at the site, and there is also a Six Nations Avenue nearby.
 Until the late 1990s, the former Ontario Cemeteries Act furthered the absence of the Huron-Wendat by allowing the nearest First Nations group to approve the retrieval of human remains rather than the groups that were culturally connected to the dead.